Finite-State Dimension and The Davenport Erd\H{o}s Theorem: Future Work

-We view this work as a preliminary step toward understanding the way in which the Davenport-Erd\H{o}s theorem is the dimension-1 special case of a more interesting theorem about finite-state dimension.
-We propose several possible directions for future work:
+We view this work as a step toward understanding the way in which the Davenport-Erd\H{o}s theorem is the dimension-1 special case of a more interesting theorem about finite-state dimension.
+Remaining open questions include: analysis of bounds on $|\dim_{FS}(CE_b(A))-\dim_{FS}(CE_b(p(A)))|$ for polynomials of degree $d\geq 2$, consideration of non-polynomial functions (as in \cite{de2011problem,madritsch2008normality,pollack2015some,szusz1994combinatorial}) in our context, and extension to arbitrary pseudo-polynomials (as in \cite{nakai1990class}).